goldborough/maze-solver/README.md

 Technical challenge: Implement a*

-Interpret a text file and solve a maze.
+Interpret a maze as represented in a text file.

 ![Preview](https://github.com/goldborough/maze-solver/blob/main/docs/images/PREVIEW_01.PNG)

-Yellow is unsearched.
+Yellow squares are unsearched.

-Blue and green is searched.
+Blue and green squares are searched.

-Blue is the final path.
+Blue squares are the final path.

-Red is start and end point.
+Red squares are the start and end points.